Add restrictions to automation steps

-Configure site-level controls on your automation components, to restrict how they can be used.
-For example, you could restrict the Send email action so that automation rules can only send emails to specific domains.
-This helps you ensure that your teams' automation rules aren’t sending data to unauthorized external parties.
+Configure site-level controls on your automation steps, to restrict how they can be used.
+For example, you could restrict the Send email action so that automation flows can only send emails to specific domains.
+This helps you ensure that your teams' automation flows aren’t sending data to unauthorized external parties.

 Before you begin